Abeer-Mustafa/test/test.md

 ### **Key Features**
 - Aggregates news from **News API (newsapi.org)**, **The Guardian**, and **The New York Times**.
 - Allows filtering by author, category, and source.
-- Supports full-text search in article titles and content.
 - Uses queues for asynchronous fetching and processing of news.
 - Includes live updates using **Laravel Scheduler** and **Pusher**.
-- Handles rate limits of API keys for developer accounts.

 ---